VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 ## Hosting?

-So, if you really want to you *can* run a web server off of your home internet connection.
-This has a few problem though:
+So, if you really want to, you *can* run a web server off of your home internet connection.
+This has a few problems though:

 * It means everyone will know your public IP and any attacks on your site will be attacks directly on your network
   * This isn't the end of the world, but it does mean you have to be reasonably smart and good about network security